JuliaImages/juliaimages.github.io/docs/src/imagesegmentation.md

 imshow(img)
 ```

-Now we can use `seeded_region_growing` with the seed points.
-For this example, we will use one seed point per segment.
-We can use more seed points to improve segmentation.
+Hover over the different objects you'd like to segment, and read out the coordinates of one or more points inside each object.
+We will store the seed points a vector of `(seed position, label)` tuples and use `seeded_region_growing` with the recorded seed points.

 ```julia
 using ImageSegmentation